Boolooroo Rest Area — 24hr Free Camping Guide 2026 for Senior Grey Nomads

 |---|---|

-| Boggabilla Rest Area | Useful for travellers working the NSW–QLD inland border corridor |
+| Boggabilla Rest Area | Useful for travellers on the NSW–QLD inland border corridor |

-| Mungle Creek Rest Area | Another practical overnight stop option for inland route planning |
+| Mungle Creek Rest Area | Another practical overnight stop for inland route planning |

-| Deepwater Rest Area | Handy comparison if you prefer cooler tablelands conditions |
+| Deepwater Rest Area | Good comparison if you prefer cooler tablelands conditions |

-| Woolabrar Rest Area | Useful for comparing roadside convenience and setup expectations |
+| Woolabrar Rest Area | Useful for comparing roadside convenience and overnight style |

-| Jennings Rest Area | Helpful if your route is taking you closer to the border high country |
+| Jennings Rest Area | Helpful if your route is heading towards higher country |

 16. Frequently Asked Questions — Boolooroo Rest Area for Grey Nomads